-6. Discount rate
+5. Discount rate

-The discount rate used to measure the total pension liability was 8.00 percent.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal 2016 contribution rate, contributions from charter schools will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The discount rate used to measure the total pension liability was 4.66% percent.
+This is a decrease from the discount rate at the prior measurement date of 8.00 percent.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal 2017 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be depleted in 2052 and, as a result, the Municipal Bond Index Rate was used in the determination of the Single Equivalent Interest Rate (SEIR).
+The long-term expected rate of return was applied to periods before 2052 and the Municipal Bond Index Rate of 3.01 percent was applied to periods on and after 2052, resulting in a SEIR of 4.66 percent.
+Based on fiduciary net position at the prior year measurement date, the discount rate of 8.00 percent was used and it was not necessary to calculate the SEIR.

-7. Net pension liability
+6. Net pension liability

-On June 30, 2016, the Charter School reported a liability of \$655,715 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+On June 30, 2017, the Charter School reported a liability of \$3,577,858 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Charter School's proportion of the net pension liability was based on the Charter School's contributions to TRA in relation to total system contributions including direct aid from the State of Minnesota, City of Minneapolis and Minneapolis School District.
-The Charter School's proportionate share was 0.0106 percent for the current year.
+The Charter School's proportionate share was 0.0150 percent for the current year.